-Talk on Reducing our Use of PlasticThis information was taken from Becks Gill's talk for the Women's Institute, who have made Reducing Plastic their Cause for 2017
+Talk on Reducing our Use of PlasticThis information was taken from Becs Gill's talk for the Women's Institute, who made Reducing Plastic their Cause for 2017.

 She undertook the Marine Conservation Society Plastic Challenge

 Her original degree was in Marine Biology and is also well known from the Gardening Club - Growing our own vegetables and fruit being a very good way to avoid the packaging of supermarkets!

 QuestionsShe asked at the outset:

 What does your MP or TD think about conservation?
 Is it on their priorities list?

 What changes will we make, to reduce our use of plastic and support projects globally?

 The Marine Conservation Society run 'The Plastic Challenge' which asks that you give up 'single use' plastic for a month.
 What does 'single use plastic' include?
 All packaging that can't be reused, for starters!